Franchise Tax and Public Report Filings for Texas LLCs

 - We’ll explain the rest of the steps in paragraph-format below.
 These are technically the Public Information Report sections.

-Your Texas veteran LLC must have been formed between 1/1/2016 and 1/1/2020 and qualified with the Texas Secretary of State and the Texas Comptroller’s office.
+Your Texas veteran LLC must have been formed on or after 1/1/2022 and before 12/31/2025 and qualified with the Texas Secretary of State and the Texas Comptroller’s office.
 As per the Texas Administrative Code: Section 3.574, qualifying veteran LLCs:

 - are exempt from paying any franchise tax for 5 years (from the date of formation),